2014–15 Rice Owls women's basketball team

-The 2014–15 Rice Owls women's basketball team represents Rice University during the 2014–15 NCAA Division I women's basketball season.
-The Owls, led by ninth year head coach Greg Williams, play their home games at the Tudor Fieldhouse and are members of Conference USA.
+The 2014–15 Rice Owls women's basketball team represented Rice University during the 2014–15 NCAA Division I women's basketball season.
+The Owls, led by ninth year head coach Greg Williams, played their home games at the Tudor Fieldhouse and were members of Conference USA.
 They finished the season 9–21, 4–14 in C-USA play to finish in a tie for twelfth place.
 They lost in the first round of the C-USA women's tournament to Old Dominion in the 9th inning.